 Send out short tips via Twitter on how to use your services or products.

-Tweet pictures related to you or your business to your Twitter followers.
+Get more visibility by tweeting pictures and videos related to you or your business to your followers.

-Create a YouTube channel for your online business and regularly add fun and useful videos and then encourage customers to view and share your videos with others.
+Create a YouTube channel for your online business, regularly add fun and useful videos, and then encourage customers to view and share your videos with others.

-Launch a video contest: Ask customers to create short videos of how they use your product or service and post to YouTube, then let other customers vote on their favorites.
+Launch a video contest: Ask customers to create short videos of how they use your product or service and post them to YouTube, and then let other customers vote on their favorites.